-- For flat rates: programme rules to verify that the flat rate takes into account the correct cost categories, and that the correct percentage is used, and that calculations are correct; basis costs; verification against double-financing. - For unit costs: delivered outputs of the project (if relevant); verification that the amount declared is justified by quantities; verification against double-financing. - For lump sums: delivered outputs of the project; criteria for the payment of the lump sum (payment triggers); verification against double-financing.
+- For flat rates: programme rules to verify that the flat rate takes into account the correct cost categories, that the correct percentage is used, and that calculations are correct; basis costs; verification against double-financing (e.g., checking that costs covered by the flat rate are not reported under another cost category). - For unit costs: delivered outputs of the project (if relevant); verification that the amount declared is justified by quantities; verification against double-financing. - For lump sums: delivered outputs of the project; criteria for the payment of the lump sum (payment triggers); verification against double-financing.